jdereg/json-io/user-guide-writeOptions.md

 >#### WriteOptionsBuilder.addPermanentAlias(`Class<?> clazz, String alias`)

-### removeAliasedClassNamesMatching
+### removePermanentAliasTypeNamesMatching
-Call this method to remove alias entries from the `WriteOptionsBuilder` so that when it writes JSON, the classes that match the passed in pattern are not aliased.
-This API matches your wildcard patterns containing *, ?, and regular characters, against class names in its cache.
-It removes the entries (className to aliasName) from the cache to prevent the resultant classes from being aliased during JSON writing.
+Call this method to remove alias entries from the "base" `WriteOptionsBuilder` so that new instances of `WriteOptionsBuilders` do not contain the removed entries (JVM lifetime).
+This removes the substitution pairings so that written JSON will not include shorter (aliased) names for the types (fully qualified class names) matched.
+This API matches your wildcard patterns containing
+*, ?, and regular characters, against class names in its cache, and removes the matching entries.

 This String parameter is a "wild-card" pattern, where * matches anything and ? matches one character.
 As many * or ? can be used as needed.

 An alternative to using this API is to place your own `aliases.txt` file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead of the one shipped with `json-io.`
->#### WriteOptionsBuilder.removeAliasedClassNamesMatching(`String classNamePattern`)
+>#### WriteOptionsBuilder.removePermanentAliasTypeNamesMatching(`String classNamePattern`)

 ### addPermanentNotExportedField
 Call this method to add a permanent (JVM lifetime) excluded (not exported) field name of class.
 All `WriteOptions` will